top of page

 Requirements

-• Completion of a baccalaureate degree, with at least a C+ cumulative average, or a graduate or professional degree (Ph.D., M.D., J.D., etc.) from an accredited college or university
+• Completion of a baccalaureate degree, with at least a C+ cumulative average, or a graduate or professional degree (Ph.D., M.D., J.D., etc.) from an accredited college or university.

-• C+ is equivalent to a 2.50 on a 4.0 scale if the school does not have a plus or minus on the grading scale;
+• C+ is equivalent to a 2.50 on a 4.0 scale if the school does not have a plus or minus on the grading scale.

 Process

 Graduate membership is by invitation only and is not solicited through our graduate chapters.
 Graduate chapters host public events, such as forums, cultural presentations and social activities, so that prospective candidates can become acquainted with chapter members and learn about service activities they offer to local communities.
+Do not actively seek membership into the Sorority.

 Legacy Status

-• Alpha Kappa Alpha Sorority defines a legal ward as one in which an appropriate court of law legally places permanent care, control, and custody with a member of the Sorority; court documentation will be requested.
+• Alpha Kappa Alpha Sorority defines a legal ward as one in which an appropriate court of law legally places permanent care, control, and custody with a member of the Sorority.
+Court documentation will be requested.

 Legacy Provision

-• The family member can verify eligibility prior to the candidate submitting a legacy application.
+• Family member(s) can verify eligibility prior to the candidate submitting a legacy application.

 Frequently Asked Questions:

-Q: If a member of the Sorority asks me to attend meetings or study sessions, wear specific apparel or perform certain tasks, am I am allowed to participate in those activities?
+Q: If a member of the Sorority asks me to attend meetings or study sessions, wear specific apparel or perform certain tasks, am I allowed to participate in those activities?

-Q: Is it possible for me to become a member of Alpha Kappa Alpha if I attend an accredited four-year college or university that does not have a chapter?
+Q: Is it possible for me to become a member of Alpha Kappa Alpha Sorority if I attend an accredited four-year college or university that does not have a chapter?

 Q: Can I participate in the membership process at another school if my campus has an inactive chapter?